WallarooLabs/wally/book/core-concepts/decoders-and-encoders.md

         return data + "\n"
 ```

 This is just about the simplest encoder you could have.
 It's from the [Reverse Word example](https://github.com/Sendence/wallaroo/tree/release/book/examples/python/reverse).
-It takes a string that we want to send to an external system as an input, adding a newline at the end and returns it for sending.
+It takes a string that we want to send to an external system as an input, adfs a newline at the end and returns it for sending.

 Here's a more complicated example taken from our [Alphabet Popularity Contest example](https://github.com/Sendence/wallaroo/tree/release/book/examples/python/alphabet):